giuseppemag/ballerina/docs/guidelines.md

 	.mapState(Parent.Updaters.Core.child2)
 ```

-Narrowing usually just picks/singles out the subset of the readonly context and state of the child from the readonly context and state of the parent.
+Narrowing usually just picks/singles out the subset of the Readonly context and state of the child from the Readonly context and state of the parent.
 It is usually quite a simple selection, almost trivial.
 Widening takes as input an `Updater<child>` and converts it to an `Updater<parent>` through the appropriate `simpleUpdater`.
 It is also usually quite simple and almost trivial, if one does not think too hard about the level of nesting of higher order functions hidden all over this little call.

 Note that we always need to pass the context of the parent as a generic argument to `mapContext`: when embedding a child template, the type inference of Typescript cannot possibly guess which parent component we are embedding into, so we do need to provide this information explicitly.